open/close all folders

 Thorn gained immense popularity for her dark and brooding love songs.
 She appears before the Go Home Club several times, often questioning their desire to return to reality, but her main seat of operations is a live club called Grand Guignol.
 Thorn has a grudge and personal tie to Shogo, as they were classmates of the deceased Ichika Saotome.

 Her Character Episode has her frequently go to different spots with Lucid and seems to be using them for the sake of playing out certain scenarios.
 She always takes on the active role, and tells Lucid and even μ what they should say in the situation.

 - Ambiguous Gender Identity: It's unclear exactly what physical gender Thorn has in Mobius.
 Natsume himself is male, but has taken on the outward appearance of the female Ichika.
 However, Ike-P mentions Thorn "sounds like a man when she talks directly to μ."
-The fact that Thorn's body gets censored with several censor bars in the Hot Springs could indicate that she doesn't want Lucid to know what she actually looks like beneath the clothes, or it's because Natsume doesn't know what Ichika looked like in a bathing suit and couldn't replicate it.
+The fact that Thorn's body gets censored with several censor bars in the Hot Springs could indicate that either she doesn't want Lucid to know what she actually looks like beneath the clothes, or it's because Natsume doesn't know what Ichika looked like in a bathing suit and couldn't replicate it.

 - Back from the Dead: Believed to be Ichika returned to life by Shogo.
 Averted, as Thorn is actually Asuka Natsume, a fellow classmate.

 - Brainwashed and Crazy: Implied that even Thorn wasn't entirely acting on her own desire, having suffered from being overexposed to the build-up of negative emotions μ has been collecting.
 Initially wants to turn the members of the Go Home Club back into mindless denizens of Mobius, but near the end of the game, her exposure to the negativity and the other Musicians failing and wanting to return to reality, too, has Thorn decide to get rid of the Go Home Club through murder.